Frequently Asked Questions

 Are updates included in the purchase?

-When your updates run out, you may continue to use the last update you received indefinitely.
+When your updates run out, you may continue to use the last update you received indefinitely, or renew your support period to continue to receive updates.

 What will renewal pricing for continued updates be?